ghostbuster91/blogposts/router2023/main.md

 # Nixos based router in 2023

-After spending a few months with NixOS as my daily driver and successfully fixing most of the issues that I encountered (unknown to the happy people who use a user-friendly distro like ubuntu), I felt empowered and free now when I can put everything into a VCS.
+After spending a few months with NixOS as my daily driver and successfully resolving most of the issues I encountered (unlike the fortunate users of user-friendly distros like Ubuntu), I now feel empowered and free, especially because I can put everything into a VCS.

 I decided to continue nixification even further.
 But what else can you nixify after switching your main operating system to NixOS?